Atesh1710/Black-website/README.md

-This website is to find the Black templates for your websites, Its my first project on github. hope you guyz like it. please don't forget to feedback us.
+This website is to find the Black templates for your websites, Its my first project on github. hope you guyz like it. please don't forget to give feedback.
 :)